blujay/newneighbour/README.md

 - Save Unity Project (settings might not be saved otherwise)
 - RESTART UNITY (seems to make a difference when things seem weird)
 - Press Play on editor - you should see the test room after brief ‘connecting’ message

-## Test in Oculus Quest from Unity Editor (PC only)
-- Connect Quest to PC via Oculus link cable or Air link.
-- Hit Play - you should see the scene.

-### Things to test
-- Inkibit Connecting… shows up on screen
-- Demo scene loads up with a table and cube on it
-- You can see your hands
-- You can move around using joystick on left controller
-- You can rotate with joystick on right controller
-- You can grab the cube from table and clone using right controller trigger while grabbing
-- The cloned cubes will be static whilst the original has gravity
-- Pressing the exit button on side takes you briefly to lobby and back againi

-# Making Holons
-- new URP instructions coming...
-Get in touch at mafj.inkibit@rootinteractive.com to ask for old ones and we'll send you a link